Gontjarow/MiniLibX/docs/mlx-tutorial-draw-pixel.md

 ![MLX tutorial pixel](images/tutorial-pixel.png)

 The main takeaway from this is how the color is determined by MLX.
-The [man page](mlx_pixel_put.md) explains that it takes 3 bytes to define a color with 16'777'216 shades.
+The [mlx_pixel_put manual](mlx_pixel_put.md) explains that it takes 3 bytes to define a color with 16'777'216 shades.
 ```
 0x  FF FF FF
 Hex RR GG BB